Elizabeth Beecher: Early life

 Beecher was born in Bridgeport, Connecticut, and is a descendant of Harriet Beecher Stowe, author of the book Uncle Tom's Cabin.
 She graduated from Syracuse University in 1920 with majors in English and history.

 Career

 Beecher worked as a news reporter and writer for the Syracuse Journal, San Francisco Chronicle, and the New York American.
 She moved to Hollywood in 1937, where she took up work as a freelance writer.
 She began writing screenplays for Western film producers as well as television shows such as Lassie and The Gene Autry Show.

-Outside of film, Beecher wrote comic and children's books, including adaptions of Twenty Thousand Leagues Under the Sea and Tonka for the Walt Disney Corporation.
+Outside of film, Beecher wrote comic and children's books, including adaptions of Twenty Thousand Leagues Under the Seas and Tonka for the Walt Disney Company.
 Additional writings included a cookbook of early American family recipes, seven Little Golden Books, four Big Golden Books, and The Bar-Twenty Cowboy, a book selected for inclusion in the Children's Library at the British Museum.
 She also rewrote or ghost wrote more than 100 manuscripts.